Loki-101/Simple-Image-Compressor/README.md

 using the same example, PNG Gauntlet would.
 If your goal is simply achieving the maximum compression, this tool is not for you.
 If you prefer speed and decent, but not the best compression, this tool is for you.

+The source code is the .py file.
+If you're not interested in that, you can just download the .exe file.